Mist-Automation-Programmability/mist_runner_collection/README.md

 # mist_runner_collection

+# Archived: This collection is retired
+If you want the latest features/functionality, please go to https://www.postman.com/juniper-mist/workspace/mist-systems-s-public-workspace/overview and fork the Mist Runner Collection from there into your postman library.
+We will not be updating these runners in git moving forward.

 This collection provides a number of Mist automation tasks that can be performed with Postman Runner.
 Each folder represents a task.
 The details can be found under the description of each subfolder.

 ### Current Tasks include: